chiroptical/snail/README.md

 (1 a)
 ```

+## Is this really a programming language?

+From the ["Programming language" wikipedia page][pl-wikipedia],

+> A programming language is a system of notation for writing computer programs.

+> The description of a programming language is usually split into the two components of syntax (form) and semantics (meaning)

+Snail is used for writing interpreters or compilers.
+However, it doesn't define
+**any** semantics.
+So, maybe?

-## Snail "language"
+## Syntax (form)

-In snail, we only parse valid lexemes, text literals, and s-expressions.
-The
+Snail describes valid lexemes, text literals, and s-expressions.
+The valid
-valid lexemes are approximately from R5RS Scheme but this may change in the
+lexemes are approximately from R5RS Scheme but this may change in the future.
-future.
 We also use Haskell's line and block comments.
-Here is a valid snail
+Here is a valid snail program,
-program,

 ```
 -- Prints `hello "world"` to the console